-From the equalization tanks, the blended water flows through activated carbon beds to remove organic compounds before being filtered and pumped to the FBRs for removal of perchlorate. chlorate, and nitrate.24 Chromium that is precipitated out of solution from the AWF (via the ferrous sulfate drip in Lift Station 3) is retained in activated carbon beds and subsequently backwashed into the GW-11 pond using stabilized Lake Mead water.
+From GW-11, the water moves through a series of tanks25 prior to reaching activated carbon beds that remove organic compounds.
+The water is then filtered and pumped to the FBRs for removal of perchlorate, chlorate, and nitrate.26 Chromium that is precipitated out of solution from the AWF (via the ferrous sulfate drip in Lift Station 3) is retained in activated carbon beds and subsequently backwashed into the GW-11 pond using stabilized Lake Mead water.
 During backwash events, the carbon remains in the vessels and is reused until the absorptive capacity of the carbon is ultimately spent.
 The effluent from the FBRs is discharged to an outfall located at the Las Vegas Wash via an underground pipeline.
 Solids from the GWTP and the FBRs are conditioned and dewatered prior to being disposed off-site.
-An approximately 15-acre doublelined pond, referred to as GW-11, holds off-specification effluent and feed bypass during treatment system maintenance.25 The maximum operating capacity of the GW-11 pond is approximately 62.4 million gallons (Mgal) with an allowed three feet of freeboard, corresponding to a maximum operating water elevation of 1,747 feet above mean sea level (amsl).
-As of October 20, 2013, the current water elevation in GW-11 is 1743.85 amsl, corresponding to a water volume of approximately 48.2 Mgal.
-A perchlorate concentration of 24 mg/L was detected in the most recent sample collected from GW-11 (December 2, 2013).
+The maximum operating capacity of the GW-11 pond is approximately 62.4 million gallons (Mgal) with an allowed three feet of freeboard, corresponding to a maximum operating water elevation of 1,747 feet above mean sea level (amsl).
+As of June 1, 2014, the current water elevation in GW-11 is 1742.05 feet amsl, corresponding to a water volume of approximately 40.8 Mgal.
+A perchlorate concentration of 99 mg/L was detected in the most recent sample collected from GW-11 (June 2, 2014).
 GW-11 has been sampled on a monthly basis since May 2013.
 Perchlorate concentrations in GW-11 have varied between 24 mg/L and 190 mg/L during this period.